guillermo20/becoming-a-software-engineer/README.md

 ## Introduction

-  On this article we will talk about some of the habits and good practices that are important for your professional performance and improvement of your skills, whether you are starting your journey or even if you are an already experienced software develope.
+  On this article we will talk about some of the habits and good practices that are important for your professional performance and improvement of your skills, whether you are starting your journey or even if you are an already experienced software developer.

 ## Talking about the boring but yet important stuff.